 Lisa Taliano — 10 X Relay

 The painters in 10 X Relay represent a cross section of artists in New York City that are keeping vital the tradition of abstract painting in America.
 The exhibition grew out of the connections between people and paintings in a direct and personal way.
-It started out as a conversation over dinner among friends and turned into a collaborative experiment and a stress test of the ties the bind us together as a community created through a shared language and the obsession to paint.
+It started out as a conversation over dinner among friends and turned into a collaborative experiment and a stress test of the ties that bind us together as a community created through a shared language and the obsession to paint.

 Why Abstract Painting?

 How can we say anything new in painting?
 The canvas never starts off empty.
 It is always covered in clichés.
 Clichés are everywhere – images that circulate through the external world and penetrate our internal world.
 Our perceptions and our canvases are full of clichés by which we think and feel.
 Abstract painting, when successful, is a way to rid ourselves of the clichés that regulate our lives.
 Abstraction can serve to undo the synthesis of our perceptions, the optical organization of the cliché, through the free interplay of non-representational and non-signifying lines and colors.

 To paint today one must come to see the surface as Gilles Deleuze described in his Logic of Sensation, not as empty or flat, but as intense: filled with the unseen forces of other strange possibilities, mixed and assembled in transformable and deformable ways.
 Abstraction in this sense is not about the flattening of illusionistic space, or the elimination of figure and narrative; it is not a retreat into pure painterly self-reference; it is an invention of other spaces with original sorts of mixtures, taking elements from all over, past and present, and making odd connections and re-assemblages.